Tudped/Exploratory_analysis/README.md

 ![Python Version](https://img.shields.io/badge/python-3.8-blue.svg)

 ## Overview
-This project conducts exploratory data analysis (EDA) on an Online Retail sale data of a UK-based online retailer.
+This project conducts exploratory data analysis (EDA) on the Online Retail sale data of a UK-based online retailer.
 The primary goal is to gain insights into the underlying patterns, relationships, and trends within the data.

 # Project Scope
 The analysis covers the following key aspects:

 ### 1. User Demographics:
-   - Explore the distribution of users based on demographic factors such as age, gender, and location.
+   - Explore the distribution of data based on features.
-   - Analyze how user demographics correlate with engagement metrics.
+   - Analyze how features are correlated with each other.

 #### Questions about this data
    - Which country has the highest revenue?